losfair/rust-coroutines/README.md

 - Most `libstd` functions that was blocking get patched and become asynchronous automatically
 - Efficient asynchronous I/O and task scheduling
-- Voluntary preemption and work stealing on entry to / exit from some system calls
+- Voluntary preemption and work stealing

 ## How does it work?